 There's a brace of interesting museums where you can learn more about the area's rich history.
 The Lloyd George Memorial Museum in nearby Llanystumdwy charts the life of one of the UK's most famous prime ministers.
 This was his childhood home but he also spent his last days in this picturesque village at stately Tŷ Newydd, which now hosts writers' retreats.
 You can also discover our rich ship building history at the Porthmadog Maritime Museum.
 From the harbourside here splendid tall ships once set out to far-off lands.

 A short drive to the north coast of the Llŷn Peninsula, you'll find the romantic 'forgotten village' of Nant Gwrtheyrn.
 A huddle of former quarry cottages tucked close to the shore, it's now a fascinating heritage centre.
 It's also a centre for Welsh language learning, so you can pick up a few new phrases too.
-It's very close to Tre'r Ceiri hill fort and there's an amazingly scenic day-walk from here up and back.
+It's very close to Tre'r Ceiri hill fort and there's an amazingly scenic circular walk up Yr Eifl from here up and back.

 Read more: Discover historic North Wales.